 1. The manuscript must employ symbols and terminology which are widely accepted in the current soil mechanics/geotechnical engineering literature as recommended by the International Society for Soil Mechanics and Geotechnical Engineering.

 2. SI units should be used as a general rule.
 If other conventions are followed, they must be accompanied by SI unit equivalents in parentheses.3.
 Manuscripts must be in English, and must be type-written, double spaced, a single column, on A4-size paper (21.5 cm by 28 cm).
 A typed page can be considered to contain around 250 words, which is roughly equivalent to one third of a printed page.

-4. A Technical Paper, Technical Report or Technical Note must be accompanied by an abstract of approximately 200 words, 5 to 10 key words, and 1 to 3 International Geotechnical Classification Numbers.5.
+4. Manuscripts except for Discussion must be accompanied by an abstract of approximately 200 words, 5 to 10 key words, and 1 to 3 International Geotechnical Classification Numbers.5.
 A list of references must be supplied, arranged in alphabetical order based on the first author's last name.
 In the text, the authors' last names and the year of publication must be given in parentheses.

 6. All figures and photographs must be of sufficiently high quality for printing on a separate sheet, with a resolution of 300 DPI (dots per inch) or more.
 Note that color figures or photographs submitted with a manuscript will also appear in color on the web with no charge.
 However, there will be a charge for color reproductions of figures or photographs in print; if preferred, such figures or photographs can be reproduced without color in print with no charge.7.
 The maximum number of printed pages in each category, including tables and illustrations is as shown below: